Shiaulis/ListOfEmployees/README.md

 # List Of Employees

 The small application that provides a list of employees from remote URLs and gives an ability to see the employees details.
-**Disclamer:** All information in this data set are randomly generated.
+**Disclamer:** All information in this data set are dynamic and randomly generated.

 ### Prerequisites

-iOS 11.4
+* iOS 11.4
-Xcode 9.4.1
+* Xcode 9.4.1
-Swift 4.1
+* Swift 4.1

 ### Installing